Have you noticed your bearded dragon has lost its appetite and is making wheezing noises?

 Another factor in keeping your bearded dragon healthy revolves around their stress levels.

-Beardies are easily stressed animals, but stress can lead to a weakened immune system.
+Beardies are easily stressed animals, but stress can weaken your bearded dragon’s immune system.

 Stress commonly occurs when you first bring home your new pet or if their habitat is set up improperly.

-There are several other reasons your beardy could get stressed.
+There are several other reasons your otherwise healthy bearded dragon could get stressed.
+These include:

-Whatever the reason for the stress, there are a few things you can do to help minimize it.
+Whatever the reason for the stress, you can do a few things to help minimize it.